 Áine O’HaraRead more

-Áine O’Hara is an award winning visual artist and theatre maker creating exciting and engaging documentary work.
-She is passionate about making provocative, accessible work which explores themes of disability and productivity.
-She often makes provocative work with and for marginalised communities.
-She was awarded the A4 Sounds Studio Project Award 2020 during which she created ‘Chronic Chats’, a social and creative group for the chronically ill.
+Áine O’Hara is an award winning visual artist and theatre maker creating exciting and engaging documentary performance and collaborative work. Áine is passionate about making provocative work for and about marginalised communities.